PRODUCING A PDI PANEL – basic instructions

 - Layer > duplicate.

-- >File > Open > holding down Shift select the 6 chosen images > Enter.
+- >File > Open > holding down Shift select all the 5-9 chosen images > Enter.

 - Select and double click on the white background image.